spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-alertmanager-receiver.md

 If you've changed the default hostname, you may need to create a CNAME record for the matrix-alertmanager-receiver domain (`alertmanager.example.com`), which targets `matrix.example.com`.

 When setting, replace `example.com` with your own.

+### Extending the configuration

+There are some additional things you may wish to configure about the component.

+Take a look at:

+- `roles/custom/matrix-alertmanager-receiver/defaults/main.yml` for some variables that you can customize via your `vars.yml` file
+- `roles/custom/matrix-alertmanager-receiver/templates/config.yml.j2` for the component's default configuration.
+You can override settings (even those that don't have dedicated playbook variables) using the `matrix_alertmanager_receiver_configuration_extension_yaml` variable

 ## Installing